 There is this website where you can adjust coffee shop sounds to create the ambiance of a cafe.
 You can get cups clinking, background jazz music, conversations, coffee brewing, rain outside, etc etc. there are little bars to adjust the volume of everything.
 I think of the sounds in this real-life coffee shop, now, in layers, in levels, all cascading on top of one another and intermingling and breathing with one another.
 And I imagine I can reach out and adjust the knobs.
 Turn the jazz up a bit, the clinking of plates up.
 The crying baby down.

 Anyways, the other night my friend hosted an end-of-finals wine night. (it was incredible.
 She set up a whole two tabletops full of nuts and fruit and chips and popcorn and homemade hummus and cookies.)
 Someone asked what the biggest thing everyone had learned that term was.
-I sometimes have a knee-jerk aversion to giving overly sentimental answers to something like this, so at first I said bubblegum (which I did try for the first time this term, to be fair).
+I sometimes have a knee-jerk aversion to giving overly sentimental answers to something like this, so at first I said bubblegum (which I did try for the first time this term, to be fair. unsure how I made it to 21 without trying that).
 But then I amended it: the biggest thing I learned this term was to find a place to be a regular.
-And it’s the biggest piece of advice I’d give to anyone too.
-You find a place to be a regular, you’re automatically equipped with a (non-evil, hopefully) army of caffeine-loving friends, a space to nest your brain deep into, and a new little home-away-from-home paradise of thought.
-Brown sweatpants are nice too.
+You find a place to be a regular, you’re automatically equipped with a whole cast of new friends and a space to nest your brain deep into. coffee is nice too. :)

 WOW, Chloe.
 Very well written, and an excellent thesis on why you love your coffee shop.
 I have been going to Starbucks consistently since your mother was a barista at UCLA.
 I can sum up my answer to the question.
 Why do I go in (14) short words: for stress reduction , and it’s the only time I can read my fiction books.”
 Love, grandpa Joe.